mdn/browsercompat/api.md

     - **slug** *(write-once)* - Unique, human-friendly slug
     - **experimental** - true if feature is experimental, should not be used in production
-    - **canonical** - true if the feature is a canonical feature, representing code that a developer could use directly.
-For example, "display: none" is the canonical feature for the CSS display property with a value of none, while "Basic support" is a non-canonical feature.
+    - **canonical** - true if the **name** is a canonical name, representing code that a developer could use directly.
+For example, "display: none" is the canonical name for the CSS display property with a value of none, while "Basic support" and
+      "&lt;code&gt;none, inline&lt;/code&gt; and &lt;code&gt;block&lt;/code&gt;"
+      are non-canonical names that should be translated.
     - **name** *(localized)* - Feature name.
 When **canonical** is True, the only translated string is in the [non-linguistic](http://www.w3.org/International/questions/qa-no-language#nonlinguistic)